winter mountaineering course

 Piotr Turkot: Winter mountaineering and winter climbing are associated with objective dangers that can lead to tragic accidents.
 Can you then say that the mountains in winter are not for everyone?

 Piotr Sztaba: The mountains are for everyone, even if there is a risk involved in exploring them.
 I think you just wanted to ask if people can be prevented from going to the mountains in the wintertime.
 The foundation of the mountains is freedom.
-This freedom is based on the fact that we can make our own decisions and face the consequences associated with mountain activities we chose to do.
+This freedom is based on the fact that we can make our own decisions and face the consequences associated with the mountain activities we choose to do.
 Some people disagree with this and would like to see some more regulation, however, it is worth appreciating the fact that a diverse and independent society is stronger, we also need some risk-takers with different life values.
 The mountains should be open and accessible to everyone who is willing to accept risk.
-In my opinion, it should not be like a world we live in daily, a world controlled, full of restrictions, barriers, and regulations.
+In my opinion, it should not be like the world we live in daily, a world controlled, full of restrictions, barriers, and regulations.

-PT: In the public space there are many voices from mountain rescue services, guides, instructors that in order to be safe in the mountains you need at least basic competence and common sense.
+PT: In the public space there are many voices from mountain rescue services, guides and instructors that in order to be safe in the mountains you need at least basic competence and common sense.
 Unfortunately, some people do not get this message.
 How can we convince them that basic knowledge and responsibility are badly needed in the mountains?

 PSZ: I think there are several overlapping factors here.
 You need to be aware that while the mountains forgive many mistakes in summer, they become much more dangerous in winter.
 Snow and ice mean that we are not really dealing with tourism anymore.
 Classic mountaineering begins here.
 Remember that in winter in the mountains, during several hours of climbing or mountaineering to higher parts, we could make 25,000 steps or more and each of these 25,000 steps may turn out to be a fatal one.
 Mountains in winter are simply many, many times more dangerous and require a certain set of skills and competency.
 That set of skills and competencies needs to be gained over many years with a professional and organised approach.
 If we would learn to ride a bike without an instructor – then, of course, we are at risk of scratches and bruises.
 But when we would try to learn to drive a car without an instructor, the consequences of mistakes are so much bigger not only for us.
 The complexity of the problems and skills to learn is many times greater because the risks are many times greater in winter conditions.